New Zealand; Is the North Island or South Island better?

 The North Island is more designer jeans and designer haircuts, which certainly has its place, but they’re not my people.
 At least not when I’m on the road.

-The locals in the South Island are famously friendly, so get your traveling asses here asap and confirm my beliefs on the North South debate!
-Happy travels!
+The locals in the South Island are famously friendly, so get your traveling asses here asap and confirm my beliefs on the North South debate.
+If you only have one shot at New Zealand and you are stuck choosing north or south island New Zealand, stop overthinking it and go south.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!